tenphi/numl-storybook/public/pages/guide/basics/base-syntax.md

 # Base syntax

-**NuML** is based on the so-called **Atomic approach**.
+**Numl** is based on the so-called **Atomic approach**.
 But instead of atomic classes (like in popular framework **Tailwind**) it uses attributes and allows ==any value== you provide.
 You can even use custom units like ==x== (default gap) for short.

 ## Formulate a task

 Let's create a simple button from scratch.
-Of course, we can just use predefined element ==nu-btn==, but in **NuML** almost everything can be created using a single tag: [nu-el](../../reference/elements/nu-el.md).
+Of course, we can just use predefined element ==nu-btn==, but in **Numl** almost everything can be created using a single tag: [nu-el](../../reference/elements/nu-el.md).
 It's the base element that the other elements are inherited from, but with different defaults.
 So it's a good start to learn the basics:

 ```html
 <split/>